Reece High School

-In 2019 student enrolments were 470.
-The school principal is Grant Armitstead.

 History

+The school was established in 1955 and was named after Eric Reece.

 December 2000 fire

 The old Reece High School was destroyed by a fire in December 2000.
-The cause of the fire was unknown and was believed to be caused by arson.
 Planning and reconstruction of a new school began soon after, however during the two years of reconstruction, students from Reece High School co-located with Devonport High School, with both schools operating independently from the one campus.

 Re-establishment in 2003

 Reece High School reopened its doors to students in 2003.
-The new school was designed to take advantage of technology and facilities unimagined in the previous institution.
 Classrooms were equipped with power outlets, windows and toilet facilities and attempts were made to enable wireless internet access throughout the school.
 Of the school's A$10 million rebuild budget, a significant portion was spent on AV equipment.
-The most notable purchases being the introduction of televisions and a PA system.
-This action was made in order to better prepare students for a world where technology is the norm.

 The year 7 and 8 classrooms or PLAs (Primary Learning Areas) were built in clusters of four linked by walls, so as to allow interaction between classes.
 These walls were more soundproof than previous walls, and stopped noise between classrooms.
 The other home rooms in the school were of more conventional design, but more spacious and revamped to take advantage of the school's technological renovations.
 All rooms in the school are lit and most have windows, unlike many other Tasmanian schools.

-Reece High's motto - Realising Potential - is both a reference to the 2000 fire and to the teaching goals of Reece High's staff.
-The former is a mention to the way that the school managed to successfully relocate during after the fire.
-The latter is the conviction that every student has the right to achieve and realise their own potential in what they do.
-This extends past the walls of the classroom, into both personal life and careers.
-Without undermining the importance of academic achievement, this philosophy alleviates the competitiveness between students that is the hallmark of an academic institution, and allows students to focus on achieving their potential.

-Curriculum

-As a public school, Reece High School receives funding from the Australian and Tasmanian governments.
-It follows the national curriculum and teaches, assesses, and reports using the Essential Learnings (ELs) system.
-These focus on skill and ability acquisition rather learning by rote.
-Reece High was one of the first schools to use the ELs system, and due to its successes caused the system to be implemented nationally.
-Principal, Sheree Vertigan, praises the ELs system and encouraged its use in other schools.
-Although there was some discussion of the ELs effectiveness at first, most people are now in favour of the system.